-Excessive panting and wing spreading indicates heat stress or high levels of ammonia.
+Excessive panting and wing spreading indicates heat stress or poor air quality, such as high levels of ammonia.

 d) Dust bathing

 Dust bathing is an intricate body maintenance behaviour performed by many birds, including broilers.
 During dust bathing, broilers work loose material, such as litter, through their feathers.
 Dust bathing helps to keep the feathers in good condition, which in turns helps to maintain body temperature and protect against skin injury.
 Reduced dust bathing behaviour in the flock may indicate problems with litter or range quality, such as litter or ground being wet or not friable.